Proof of a conjecture on graph polytope: Graph Polytope

-Note that the numerator $H(x)$ is not a unimodal polynomial in general.
-There is a counterexample as shown in \cite[Theorem 2.5]{BonaJu07}.
+As a further application, we establish the following result, which was originally conjectured by Bona and Ju~\cite[Section 2.6]{BonaJu07}.

-As an application, we will also obtain the following results. \begin{prop}(Conjecture in \cite[Section 2.6]{BonaJu07}) Let $G$ be the graph of the $d$-dimension hypercube.
-That is, the vertices of $G$ are the $2^d$ points in the $d$-dimensional space whose coordinates are $0$ or $1$, and two vertices are adjacent if they differ in exactly one coordinate.
-Then the polynomial in the numerator of the Ehrhart series $\mathrm{Ehr}(P(G),x)$ is a symmetric polynomial of degree $2^d-2$. \end{prop} The first proof of Proposition \ref{ConjeHyperGrap2} should be attributed to Lee and Ju in \cite[Theorem 5]{LeeJu15}.
-The $d$-dimension hypercube is a bipartite graph.
-Proposition \ref{ConjeHyperGrap2} is a direct corollary of \cite[Theorem 5]{LeeJu15}.
+\begin{prop}[First proof in \cite{LeeJu15}] Let $G$ be the graph of the $d$-dimensional hypercube; that is, its vertex set consists of the $2^d$ points in $\{0,1\}^d$, where two vertices are adjacent if they differ in exactly one coordinate.
+Then the numerator polynomial of the Ehrhart series $\mathrm{Ehr}(P(G),x)$ is symmetric and has degree $2^d - 2$. \end{prop}

+Since the $d$-dimensional hypercube is bipartite, this result follows directly from \cite[Theorem 5]{LeeJu15}.
+Therefore, the first proof of Proposition~\ref{ConjeHyperGrap2} was given by Lee and Ju.